IBMStreams/streamsx.jdbc/_docs/01-06-How-to-connect-to-a-Microsoft_SQL-database-via-JDBC-toolkit.md

 ---
-title: "How to connect to a Oracle"
+title: "How to connect to a MSSQL"
 permalink: /docs/user/mssql/
 excerpt: "How to connect to MSSQL."
 last_modified_at: 2020-05-13T12:37:48-04:00